-General information about REYATAZ
+General information about the safe and effective use of REYATAZ

-Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient

+Information leaflet.
 Do not use REYATAZ for a condition for which it was not prescribed.
 Do not give REYATAZ to other people, even if they have the same symptoms that you have.
 It may harm them.
 If you would like more information, talk with your healthcare provider.
 You can ask your pharmacist or healthcare provider for information about REYATAZ that is written for health professionals.